cunnane/xloil/docs/source/xlOil_Python/CustomGUI.rst

 =========================

 We create a class which derives from :any:`xloil.gui.tkinter.TkThreadTaskPane` (which in turn derives from :any:`xloil.gui.CustomTaskPane`).
-Unlike Qt, it's not common to derive the from a *tkinter* object.
+Unlike Qt, it's not (I think) as common to derive from a *tkinter.Frame* object.

 We draw the window into the *tkinter.Toplevel* contained in `self.top_level`.